manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/project_proposal/proposal.md

 * Secondary Objective:
 Identify important features or a set of clusters of features that are highly related to diabetes.

+The data includes a binary prediction variable(label) **outcome**.
+In this task, it is required to build a function that will map the set of input features with the binary outcome(true/false).
+I would consider this as a **supervised 'binary classification'** task.

 ### Datasets and Inputs